 In class, we want to ask: what changed between Aristotle and Descartes?

 3 FebruaryReading.
 Please read parts I and II of Churchland's "Eliminative Materialism and the Propositional Attitudes" Paul M. Churchland, The Journal of Philosophy Vol. 78, No. 2 (Feb., 1981), pp. 67-90.

 There are logical formulas in the paper.
 They may be written in a way you've never seen, but that's OK.
 You can skip them and still understand these two sections.

-Do read the rest of the paper if you want.
+Do read the rest of the paper when you have time.

 While reading, ask yourself: